Areandi/FdF/README.md

 # FdF
-A program that displays a surface from text file with map (basicly tow dimensional array).
+A program that displays a surface from text file with map (basicly two dimensional array).